Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Coupling to electromagnetic radiation and transition amplitudes

 We now consider a full Hamiltonian

 where $\mathcal{H}_0$ is given by Eq.(\ref{H0-def}), while the additional time-dependent term

 describes the coupling of the helical states to an electromagnetic radiation.
-Here, $A(x,t)$ is the vector potential describing an electric field pulse $E(x,t)=-\partial_t A(x,t)$ in I.S. units, while
+Here, $A(x,t)$ is the vector potential describing an electric field pulse $E(x,t)=-\partial_t A(x,t)$ in SI units, while

 is the current density operator, with ${\rm e}$ denoting the elementary charge and $\tau_0$ the $2 \times 2$ identity in Nambu space.
 Equation~(\ref{J-def}) explicitly shows that the current operator contains the $z$-component $\Sigma_z=\tau_0 \otimes \sigma_z$ of the spin-operator in Nambu formalism.
-This implies that, differently from conventional materials, the spin texture of the ABS realized with QSHI edge states matters in determining optical transitions.\\
+This implies that, differently from conventional materials, the spin texture of the ABS realized with QSHI edge states matters in determining inter-level transitions induced by the coupling (\ref{Hprime-def-pre}).\\

 We shall now make the following assumptions.
 First, since the sub-${\rm THz}$ frequency range related to the typical superconducting gap $\Delta_0 \lesssim 1\,{\rm meV}$ corresponds to a wavelength of a few ${\rm mm}$, i.e. far larger than the typical length $L \lesssim 1\,\mu{\rm m}$ of the junction, the electromagnetic pulse can be assumed to be spatially uniform, and the coupling term (\ref{Hprime-def-pre}) can be approximated to